 Hand Sanitizer

 Walking around and participating in everyday activities in Morocco can get pretty dirty.
-It was also a reoccurring theme to find hand soap nowhere.
-Traditional dining in Morocco is with your hands and bread.
-Although, you’ll find cutlery at most establishments that cater to tourists.
+It was also a recurring theme to find hand soap nowhere.
+Traditional dining in Morocco is with your hands and bread, although you’ll find cutlery at most establishments that cater to tourists.
 You can’t go wrong with bringing some hand sanitizer and eco-friendly baby wipes in your bag.

 Sunscreen